 - 5.1 This Action Plan focuses on the intervention options open to the Council, recognising that a wide range of partners will need to be involved in helping to achieve the objectives of the Action Plan. - 5.2 Considering the housing delivery analysis in the District contained within this Action Plan, it is apparent that the overall supply of deliverable sites is limiting increased and sustained delivery.
-The existing Local Development Framework Allocations Plan (2014) identifies that there are a limited number of brownfield sites within the District which have the potential to contribute to the District's housing requirements. - 5.3 In the short-term, it is anticipated that the District's housing supply will improve, and it is expected to remain above 75% of its requirement until at least 2025.
-This is largely a result of a high number of strategic sites coming forward over this period.
+The existing Local Development Framework Allocations Plan (2014) identifies that there are a limited number of brownfield sites within the District which have the potential to contribute to the District's housing requirements. - 5.3 It must be recognised that since the publication of the last Action Plan, the development industry has been affected by a number of external factors that are likely to have a profound impact on housing delivery moving forward.
+Specifically, these include: - The COVID-19 pandemic; and - The impacts of proposed planning reform